cloudmesh/cloudmesh-pi-burn/README.md

 cms burn create --hostname=red00[1-4] --ip=10.1.1.[2-5] --device=/dev/sdX --tag=latest-lite
 ```

-**Step 3.** Turn off the cluster, insert sd cards, turn on cluster, and
+**Step 3.** Turn off the cluster, insert sd cards, turn on the cluster, and
 connect to the manager pi.

 ```